CSR reports net profit after tax of $503.4 million

-“Meanwhile, we have now created a solid platform for a focused Building Products and aluminium business with a very strong balance sheet to leverage our leading market positions across Australia and New Zealand.
+“Meanwhile, we have now created a solid platform for a focused Building Products business with a very strong balance sheet to leverage our leading market positions across Australia and New Zealand.

 “We are currently assessing a number of bolt-on acquisition opportunities which complement our Building Products portfolio to further strengthen our position across our key markets,” Mr Sindel said.